 Our universe is beyond ancient; our little galaxy hides between a vast crust of dark and foreseeable energy sources.
 We share a world with other life forms and use planets as hosts which enables us to develop a consciousness on a timeline that needs us to see our future.
 If we fail ourselves and the innocent creatures who will one day rely on us for survival, we will die with the Earth as the Sun finishes its life cycle around the Milky Way.

 We will live on again as a single molecule, travelling through the fabrication of space-time.
 One day a galaxy may send out a pulse that shakes the force of gravity within one of its solar systems.
 And we will be put on a collision course as a meteorite (a seed from a lost race) and start evolution again.
 How many times has this happened before?
 Will we ever make it?
-One scenario, one timeline, one moment of consciousness, shows us a future where it does work.
+One scenario, one timeline, and one moment of consciousness show us a future where it does work.